Improving word mover's distance by leveraging self-attention matrix: Experiments

 \subsection{Benchmarking OT methods}

-The following OT methods computed from word embeddings were selected: WMD~\citep{Kusner:2015} and WRD~\citep{yokoi-etal-2020-word} with the uniform weight as well as the idf weight.
-OPWD~\citep{Su:2019} with cost defined by $L_2$ distance and cosine similarity.
-WMDo~\citep{chow-etal-2019-wmdo}.
-SynWMD~\citep{Wei:2022} with cost defined by cosine similarity and swd.

-We used the software code from Python Optimal Transport (POT)~\cite{flamary:2021} for implementing simple WMD-like methods.
-We also used OPWD part of the publicly available code for OWMD~\citep{Liu:2018}, but the other part was not found there.
+The following OT methods computed from word embeddings were selected: WMD~\cite{Kusner:2015} with the uniform and IDF weights.
+WRD~\cite{yokoi-etal-2020-word} with the norm and IDF weights.
+SynWMD~\cite{Wei:2022} with SWF weights and cost defined by cosine similarity and SWD.
+WMDo~\cite{chow-etal-2019-wmdo} with cost defined by cosine similarity.
+OPWD~\cite{Su:2019} with cost defined by $L_2$ distance and cosine similarity.
+ROTS~\cite{Wang:2020,DBLP:conf/coling/0001D022} using the most effective method ROTS+SWC+mean.
+We used Python Optimal Transport (POT)~\cite{flamary:2021} to implement simple WMD-like methods, SMD, and WSMD.
+We also used the OPWD part of the publicly available code for OWMD~\cite{Liu:2018}, but other parts could not be found.

-There are other interesting OT methods such as Structed Optimal Transport~\citep{Alvarez:2018}, WE\_WPI~\citep{echizenya-etal-2019-word}, Recursive Optimal Transport~\citep{Wang:2020}, but these methods were not included in the experiment because the implementation code could not be found.